-Payment is required at the time of your appointment in the form of cash, check, major credit cards, and most HSA's.
-I will be happy to give you a Superbill to turn in to your insurance if you like-(see insurance details below-insurance does not cover coaching).
+Payment is required the morning of your session with major credit cards, HSA's.
+For therapy, I will be happy to give you a Superbill to turn in to your insurance if you like-(see insurance details below-insurance does not cover coaching).